creativefoundrysg/disallowed-usernames/README.md

 and use this to send out emails impersonating as someone un-suspecting from your application.

-## How
+## How to use this

-You can also import this file directly from your database's GUI (like phpMyAdmin, Sequel Pro, HeidiSQL).
+You can import this file directly from your database's GUI (like phpMyAdmin, Sequel Pro, HeidiSQL).

 # License
 This project is licensed under the [MIT License](https://github.com/dsignr/disallowed-usernames/blob/master/LICENSE)